Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

 In terms of social media, pick one platform.
 Choose one social media platform, learn as much as you can about it and give it your all.
-Don’t spread yourself too thin trying to take on all of them at once.
+Don’t spread yourself too thin trying to take on all of them simultaneously.

-By all means create accounts for different platforms to try to register the names you want, but don’t try to engage everywhere, because you’ll probably burn out.
-Blogging is tough enough without biting off more than you can chew right at the start.
+By all means, create accounts for different platforms to try to register the names you want, but don’t try to engage everywhere because you’ll probably burn out.
+Blogging is challenging enough without biting off more than you can chew right at the start.

 #7.
-It seems to me that high quality content and backlinks is still an unbeatable combination for blogging success.
+It seems to me that high-quality content and backlinks are still an unbeatable combination for blogging success.
 What do you think?

 Absolutely.
-Your content has to be great to stand up to what your competitors produce.
+Your content must be great to stand up to what your competitors produce.
 Search engines too demand quality from your content and will penalize you in the search results for anything thin or sub-standard.

-Above all though, backlinks are perhaps more important.
+Above all, though, backlinks are perhaps more critical.
 Medium-quality content with a good backlink profile can and does beat supremely high-quality content that no-one links to.

-Perhaps as important as links and content is commitment.
+Perhaps as important as links and content are a commitment.
 Blogging is not the get-rich-quick type of deal that many people might imagine.

 You’ll need to commit to your blog, build relationships and grow a high-quality content portfolio over time to see your blog move in the direction you’d like.
-This might mean years depending upon your niche, so be prepared for the long haul.
+Depending on your niche, this might mean years, so be prepared for the long haul.

 #8.
 How frequently do you produce fresh content on your blog?

-Up until around June 2020 I’d say I was publishing around 10 – 15 posts each month.
-Since then I’ve scaled back to focus more on amplifying my content.
-Right now I’m publishing 2 to 4 posts a month.
+Until around June 2020 I’d say I was publishing around 10 – 15 posts each month.
+Since then, I’ve scaled back to focus more on amplifying my content.
+Right now, I’m publishing 2 to 4 posts a month.

-I have around 180 posts on the SideGains blog, so I feel the most important thing now is to amplify my blog posts.
+I have around 180 posts on the SideGains blog, so the most important thing now is to amplify my blog posts.

-When I started SideGains, my main impetus was to try to be helpful and credible, which to me meant publishing a substantial portfolio of high-quality content.
-Having done this to a degree, I’m happy to add to it on a weekly rather than a daily basis.
-That said I really enjoy the writing process so I will increase my output again in 2021.
+When I started SideGains, my main impetus was to try to be helpful and credible, which meant publishing a substantial portfolio of high-quality content.
+Having done this to a degree, I’m happy to add to it weekly rather than daily.
+I really enjoy the writing process, so I will increase my output again in 2021.

-However, there’s no point in writing anything if no-one ever reads what you put live on your blog.
-Hence I say again that building relationships and ultimately backlinks is absolutely vital if you want traffic.
+However, there’s no point in writing anything if no one ever reads what you put live on your blog.
+Hence, building relationships and ultimately backlinks is vital to drive targeted blog traffic.

 #9.
 How do you promote your blog content usually?

-For many months I worked hard to unlock the potential that Pinterest offers bloggers, so I invested a good deal of time trying to growth hack there.
+For many months, I worked hard to unlock Pinterest’s potential bloggers, so I invested a lot of time trying to growth hack there.

 I feel that Twitter offers more potential to promote blogs through engaging with other bloggers.
 Twitter may not have the potential to drive traffic that Pinterest does for some, but it’s an invaluable place to connect with other people and build a name for myself.

-Guest posting too is another avenue that pays dividends.
-It’s not easy to pitch guest posts successfully, but a good placement on the right blog can make a huge difference to how visible you are.
+Guest posting, too, is another avenue that pays dividends.
+It’s not easy to pitch guest posts successfully, but a good placement on the right blog can make a huge difference in how visible you are.
 Guest posts can get eyes on your content and help to develop search engine authority.

 One final idea is to build up credibility through blog commenting.
-This doesn’t mean spamming blog posts with “Great post brother”!
-It means reading blog posts properly and engaging with them if you have something valuable to add to the discussion.
-I get visits everyday from comments I’ve left on people’s blogs because I read posts properly and leave thoughtful comments I feel add value.
+This doesn’t mean spamming blog posts with “Great post, brother”!
+It means reading blog posts correctly and engaging with them if something valuable to add to the discussion.
+I get visits every day from comments I’ve left on people’s blogs because I read posts correctly and leave thoughtful comments I feel add value.

 #10.
 Do you run out of post ideas?
 How do you come up with content ideas usually?